Constitution of Transnistria

 In 2009, president Igor Smirnov appointed a constitutional commission, which has proposed some controversial constitutional changes.
 The stated purpose of the new constitution is to harmonize Transnistrian legislation with that of its main guarantor state, Russia.
 Among the proposed changes is the introduction of a bicameral legislature (of which the lower house is to be elected and the upper house to be appointed) and the abolition of elections for rural administrations.
 An official draft was published on 11 September 2009.
 Smirnov sent the draft to parliament on 23 October.
 A referendum was planned for 24 January 2010, but the proposal failed in parliament on 18 November.
 The draft is now to be amended once more.

-In June, 2011, the parliament adopted, and in July, the president signed the new amendments, abolishing the post of Vice President of the Pridnestrovian Moldavian Republic (PMR), introducing the post of Prime Minister and such body as the Government of the PMR.
+In June 2011, the parliament adopted, and in July, the president signed the new amendments, abolishing the post of Vice President and establishing the post of Prime Minister.